Are PDF Files Lossy or Lossless?

 PDF lossy compress is most commonly used when the user needs to compress multimedia data that consists of video, audio and still images.

 Lossy file compression results in lost data and quality from the original version.
-The “lossyness” of an image file may show up as jagged edges or pixelated areas.
-In audio files, the lossyness may produce a watery sound or reduce the dynamic range of the audio.
+The “lossiness” of an image file may show up as jagged edges or pixelated areas.
+In audio files, the lossiness may produce a watery sound or reduce the dynamic range of the audio.

 Because lossy compression removes data from the original file, the resulting file often takes up much less disk space than the original.
 A file that uses greater compression will take up less space, but may not look or sound as good as a less compressed file.